-This set of Chemistry Written Test Questions and Answers for Class 12 focuses on “Aldehydes and Ketones Chemical Reactions – 2”.
+This set of Class 12 Chemistry Chapter 12 Multiple Choice Questions & Answers (MCQs) focuses on “Aldehydes and Ketones Chemical Reactions – 2”.

 1. Catalytic hydrogenation of _______ gives propan-2-ol.